Estimate Time5 min

 If you are self-employed or have income from freelancing, you can open a Simplified Employee Pension plan—more commonly known as a SEP IRA.

 Who can open one?
-The SEP IRA is available to sole proprietors, partnerships, C-corporations, and S-corporations.
+The SEP IRA is available to business of all sizes, including sole proprietors, partnerships, C-corporations, and S-corporations.

-How it works Contributions to a SEP IRA may potentially be tax-deductible.
-If you have employees, you have to set up accounts for those who are eligible.
+How it works Contributions to a SEP IRA are tax-deductible.
+If you have employees, they must set up their own accounts in order to participate.
 Generally speaking, employees cannot contribute to the account; the employer makes all the contributions.
-The exception would be if the plan permits employees to make regular traditional IRA contributions including catch-ups to the account.
+The exception would be that account owners/employees can make traditional IRA contributions into their SEP IRA if they would like.
 These non-SEP contributions would then count toward the annual limit for IRAs since they were not made by the employer.

 Note that the rules on determining eligible compensation, which are different for self-employed and employee SEP participants, can be complex.
 Consult a tax expert or the IRS website for details.